If you’re worried about disturbing your neighbours when you’re practising your sax at home, a saxophone mute could be the answer.

 Saxophone Mute – Cheap Option

-I paid £7 for this mute, although on Amazon they seemed to vary from £7 to £15.
+I paid £7 for this mute, although on Amazon, they seemed to vary from £7 to £15.

 This mute sits inside the bell of the saxophone to mute the sound.
 They come in different sizes – this is the tenor version.
-It’s very simple, made from a piece of aluminium with cork around the edge.
+It’s very simple, made from a piece of aluminum with cork around the edge.

-Watch my decimal meter as I play without, and with, the saxophone mute.
+Watch my decimal meter as I play without and with the saxophone mute.

-Without the mute my sax measures at about 100 decibels.
-With the mute in it’s definitely a few decibels quieter but there wasn’t a huge difference.
+Without the mute, my sax measures at about 100 decibels.
+With the mute in, it’s definitely a few decibels quieter, but there wasn’t a huge difference.

-For me, the down-side is with the mute in, the saxophone is out of tune, and some of the low notes don’t sound at all.
+For me, the downside is with the mute-in, the saxophone is out of tune, and some of the low notes don’t sound at all.